subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 When the system is initialized from a non-equilibrium state, its nodes interact with one another, and gradually the interactions cause the energy to decrease until equilibrium is reached at which point the probability distribution of the system state is given by this equation.
 In the context of using this idea to model the prediction process in brains:
-I am hypothesizing that there is a set of neurons $(x(1),...,x(N))$ in the brain whose equilibrium state corresponds to the perception state of the brain.
+I am hypothesizing that there is a set of neurons $(x(1),...,x(N))$ in the brain whose equilibrium state changes in reponse to sensory data followed by another change that reflects the brain's prediction for the next state.
-When something in the environment changes, for example if a new object comes into our field of view, then this causes these neurons to transition to a non-equilibrium state.
-They subsequently interact with each other and settle into a new equilibrium state that takes the new object into account.
+If the prediction and the latest sensory data do not match, then this causes these neurons to transition to a non-equilibrium state.
+They subsequently interact with each other and settle into a new equilibrium state that takes the new sensory data into account as part of the inference process.
+This is then followed by the next preeiction and the cycle repeats.

-The advantage of modeling this system using EBMs is that we need not worry about the details of how the nodes interact with one another, and instead focus on the energy function $E(x(1),...,x(N))$.
-If we are able to model the energy function using an artificial neural network based function approximator, such as a transformer (see above figure), then this enables us to generate state samples that follow the same distribution as the data used to train the energy model.
+The advantage of modeling the prediction module using EBMs is that we need not worry about the details of how the nodes interact with one another, and instead focus on the energy function $E(x(1),...,x(N))$.
+If we are able to model the brain's energy function using an artificial neural network based function approximator such as a transformer (see above figure), then this enables us to generate samples from the model that follow the same distribution as the data generated by the brain.
 This is similar to the idea of using Statistical Mechanics to model  systems containing millions of interacting nodes.
-In both cases we ignore the behavior of individual nodes and focus on the macro behavior of the collection by directly modeling the system energy function.
+In both cases we ignore the behavior of individual nodes and their interactions and focus on the macro behavior of the collection by directly modeling the system energy function.

-Focusing on the energy function as opposed to the interconnection between neurons (called the connectome), enables us to bypass the intractable problem to figuring out the brain's connectome topology, with the more tractable one of approximating the brain's energy function using a function approximator.
+To summarize, focusing on the energy function as opposed to the interconnection between neurons (called the connectome), enables us to bypass the intractable problem to figuring out the connectome topology, with the more tractable one of approximating the brain's energy function using a function approximator.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat84.png)